tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 ###Problem

 Without the explicit permission "android.permission.INTERNET" defined in the "AndroidManifest.xml" file, socket connections to a remote server are still possible.
-This issue allow any program to send and receive data over the internet without the user explicitly granting this permission to the application.
-Both user interaction or program thread can triggered incoming/outgoing communication.
+This issue allows any program to send and receive data over the internet without the user explicitly granting this permission to the application.
+Both user interaction or program thread can trigger incoming/outgoing communication.

 ```java
 String permission = "android.permission.INTERNET";